redandbluefi/skeleton/README.md

 ## Before
 If your project has dependencies that need to run scripts on deploy, add those scripts to composer.json.
 Prime example would be themes: `cd htdocs/wp-content/themes/theme-skeleton; composer install;`.
 The theme will run whatever it needs to run when `composer install` is triggered  in the theme.

+## During early development
+During early development you can skip some of the steps listed below.
+If you use `dev-master` in place of `*` or `1.0^`, you don't have to create tags in your dependencies to be able to use them.
+When a project goes live, it is **not okay** to use nothing but tagged versions.

+When you use `dev-master` as a version, Composer will not checkout from your branch to a tag.

 ## Actually deploying
 Add production as a remote (`git remote add production ssh://site@site.seravo.fi:10000/data/wordpress`) and run `git push production`.
 Production is configured to trigger `composer install` on post-receive hook.